The surface category and tropical curves: The surgery theorem

-Now that we know that $\mcS^r$ is a continuous family of continuous maps $\|C_{\cd,\cd}^\gs\| \to |C_\cd^\nc|$ we can fit it into the following diagram:
+Now that we know that $(\mcS^r)_{r \in [0,1]}$ is a continuous family of continuous maps $\|C_{\cd,\cd}^\gs\| \to |C_\cd^\nc|$ we can fit it into the following diagram:

-The map $I$ is defined by equipping $(W,t)$ with the empty surgery $A_0 = \{\emptyset\}$.
+The map $\iota$ is defined by equipping $(W,t)$ with the empty surgery $A_0 = \{\emptyset\}$.
 This is possible because $(W,t)$ is already positive boundary in this case.
-By part (ii) of \ref{prop:mcS} $\mcS^1$ indeed lands in the subspace $|C_\cd^\pb| \subset |C_\cd^\nc|$, so the dashed map exists.
+We need to check that $\mcS^1$ indeed lands in the subspace $|C_\cd^\pb| \subset |C_\cd^\nc|$.
+Indeed, for $r = 1$ we know that there is a $k$ such that $s_k=1$, meaning that at least in that coordinate we are fully performing the surgery.
+The result of that surgery $\gs(W,t,A_k, p^{(-)}(1))$ then is positive boundary by part (ii) of \ref{prop:mcS}.
+Additionally doing the surgeries for the other $\coprod_{i \in I \setminus \{k\}} A_i$ and adding the disjoint copies of $T_\ga$ for the $\ga \in \coprod_{j \in J} A_j$ does not break this positive boundary property, so $\mcS^1$ always lands in $|C_\cd^\pb|$ and hence the dashed map exists.
 For the empty surgery the map $\mcS^1$ does not do anything by part (iii) of \ref{prop:mcS} and so the top-left triangle commutes.
 By construction $\mcS^\gl$ is a homotopy for the bottom-right triangle in the diagram.
 Moreover, part (i) of \ref{prop:mcS} tells us that the map $\mcS^0$ simply forgets the surgery data and we saw in lemma \ref{lem:surgery-contractible} that this map is an equivalence.

-In summary the above diagram is homotopy commutative and the right-hand vertical map is a homotopy equivalence.
+In summary, the above diagram is homotopy commutative and the right-hand vertical map is a homotopy equivalence.
 From this it follows formally from the $2$-out-of-$6$ property that all other maps in the diagram are weak equivalences.
 We can check this by hand: Pick any base-points and apply $\pi_k$ to the diagram.
 Considering the top-left triangle we see that the diagonal map $\pi_k(\mcS^1)$ has to be surjective because the identity on $\pi_k|C_\cd^\pb|$ factors through it.
 Similarly, the homotopy commutativity of the bottom-right triangle and the fact that $\pi_k(\mcS^0)$ is an isomorphism implies that $\pi_k(\mcS^1)$ is injective.
 Hence we have shown that $\pi_k(\mcS^1)$ is an isomorphism and it follows quickly that all the other maps are, too. \end{proof}